https://hgic.clemson.edu/

 Walking is the perfect form of exercise for the majority of people.
 It is free and can be done anywhere.
 If you haven’t exercised recently, consider wearing a pedometer to see how many steps you take per day.

 Find a place to walk on flat ground.
 Choose two routes and alternate so you won’t get bored.
 Measure how long it takes you to walk the mile (5,280 feet) at a comfortable pace.
-This is your starting time, or baseline value.
+This is your starting time or baseline value.

 If you have not walked recently, you will be out of breath at first.
 Stop when you get tired, but go back and walk again the next day.
-Gradually you will become more fit and it will be easier.
+Gradually, you will become more fit, and it will be easier.
 Swinging your arms makes walking a total body activity.
 By walking fast, swinging your arms, and climbing some hills, you can become an aerobic walker.
+You will need to walk longer to burn the same number of calories as running a particular distance.

 Buy your shoes from a store with knowledgeable sales staff.
 Show your old shoes to the salesperson so they can see how the shoes have worn.
 For example, if your shoes are more worn on the outside edge of the heels, you need good heel cushioning.
 You need shoes with more stability if there is wear on the side of the soles or if the part of the shoe that holds your heel is rolling.
 If your feet bulge over the sides of the shoes, then you need a wider width.